davidrumseymapcenter/colocate/README.md

 ## Agenda Permalink

-You can find the full agenda with detailed descriptions of each session [here](link_to_agenda_permalink).
+You can find the full agenda with detailed descriptions of each session [here](https://davidrumseymapcenter.github.io/colocate/).

 ## Repo on Github

 This event is managed using this GitHub repository.
 Please feel free to add Issues or submit Pull Requests with edits or suggested changes.

-## How to Participate

-- If you are interested in participating or presenting, please contact us through the GitHub repository issue tracker.
-- To pitch a session idea, create an issue with a brief description of your proposal and wait for feedback from the organizers.

 ## Social Events